immarianaas/c-quiz-language/README.md

   ```

 - #### apresentar
-  Used to print something in the consol.
+  Used to print something in the console.
   ```
   apresentar(“Hello world").
   ```